Hjorthmedh/RGCmorphology/ms/intro.md

 # Introduction

-Classifying neurons into distinct cell types has been a key problem in Neuroscience for over a century [@Ramon_y_Cajal1894-qo].
-A key working assumption is that neurons can be classified into groups based on similarity of their anatomy [@Rodieck1983-nb], physiology [@Farrow2011], or connectivity [@Jiang2015].
+Classifying neurons into distinct cell types has been a key problem in Neuroscience for over a century [@Ramon_y_Cajal1894-qo] and is still seen as a prerequistive for understanding neuronal mechanisms [@Zeng2017-ao].
+A key working assumption is that neurons can be classified into groups based on similarity of their anatomy [@Rodieck1983-nb], physiology [@Farrow2011], connectivity [@Jiang2015] or transcriptome [@Shekhar2016-md].
 Over the last fourty years, there has been significant progress in classifying retinal neurons into distinct classes, mostly due to the highly laminar structure of the retina [@Cook1998].
 Furthermore, within a lamina, each classes of cells (such as retinal ganglion cells) can be divided into unique types on their basis of their dendritic arborization pattern.

 The pioneering work of @Boycott1974-aa suggested that there were at least three morphological sub-classes (alpha, beta and gamma) of RGC